ivinjabraham/blog/content/posts/kworkflow-gsoc.md

 Again, I was lucky enough to be a part of a club that had given me plenty of opportunities to write formal documents and casual essays, from rulebooks to magazines.

 I first came up with the structure for my proposal.
-The main elements being the table of contents, the synopsis, prerequisities and bio (as mandated by the Linux Foundation), objectives, proposed changes and timeline.
-I included a section title "Motivation" as well, to explain why I believe the changes are necessary.
+The main elements being the table of contents, the synopsis, prerequisites and bio (as mandated by the Linux Foundation), objectives, proposed changes and timeline.
+I included a section titled "Motivation" as well, to explain why I believe the changes are necessary.

 Then I jot down every problem I encountered as I navigated the codebase, compiled them into categories and found the primary problems.
 For `patch-hub`, the primary problem was a Model that slowly became a [god-object](https://en.wikipedia.org/wiki/God_object).
 A few days of research and prototyping later, I came up with the idea of extending the current MVC architecture to an MVVM approach.

 A rule I followed throughout the proposal was to never assume the reader knows anything more than what was previously discussed and what is obvious from the project.
 This meant some pages would have a dozen links and footnotes to elaborate.

 I had also looked through proposals available on the internet to see what the standard usually was.
-And sent mine to be reviewed by my seniors at the club.
+And sent mine to be reviewed by my seniors at the club as well as by the project's mentor.
+Make sure you get your proposal reviewed by the project's mentor (if applicable to your organization) well in-advance.

 # Post-acceptance

+The technical aspect of my project needed a lot more research to ensure it was sound and I spent most of my community-bonding period trying to prototype a working development cycle.
+I've refactored many projects in the past before, but I always stuck to the "big bang" approach: wipe everything and start from scratch, copying old source as and when required.
+This time around, I wanted to integrate the architecture shift commit-by-commit without breaking compilation.

+The best part about GSoC is undoubtedly the access to feedback from a seasoned mentor.
+I had a wonderful mentor, [David](https://davidbtadokoro.tech/), from whom I got to learn about communicating, working together in open source and of course, writing code for an open source project.
+We had meetings every now and then to review my progress, where I got to ask him all the questions and doubts I had about my approach and my code.
+David made this project a completely stress-free and I am very grateful for his patience and consideration throughout.
+I hope to continue working with him on `patch-hub`!

 # More About `patch-hub`